New S1000RR 0-60 mph in 3.1 seconds

 While peak horsepower had largely remained the same right up until the latest model, the main improvements in the engine have come in the way of more bottom and mid-range torque.

-The 2015 Yamaha YZF-R1 engine is actually remarkably similar in power delivery if you compare graphs back-to-back.
+The 2015 Yamaha YZF-R1 engine is actually remarkably similar in power delivery if you compare graphs back-to-back with their power and torque curves following a similar trajectory.

-The latest S1000RR engine on most Dynos produces around 15-20 hp at peak more than the outgoing model, which is massively impressive.
+The latest BMW S1000RR engine on most Dynos produces around 15-20 hp at peak more than the outgoing model, which is massively impressive considering how much power the outgoing model had.

-An ECU-controlled motor switches between low and high-speed cams at 9,000 rpm in under 10 milliseconds, which produce soft, low-lift, short-duration cams for low-down and midrange torque, then a more aggressive profile cams for peak power production.
+An ECU-controlled motor switches between low and high-speed cams at 9,000 rpm in under 10 milliseconds, which produces soft, low-lift, short-duration cams for low-down and midrange torque.

-As motorcycle manufacturer’s chase ever-bigger peak horsepower numbers they need higher revving shorter stroke engines, and this robs these engines of power and torque in the mid to lower halves of the rpm ranges making these clever cam designs so important.BMW S1000RR Dyno curve
+As motorcycle manufacturers chase ever-bigger peak horsepower numbers they need higher revving shorter stroke engines, and this robs these engines of power and torque in the mid to lower halves of the rpm ranges.

 – Gen 1 S1KRR – 19+ S1KRR